tw-wuqian/infra-as-code-lab-exercise/Session_6_Terraform_Cloud_and_Pipelines/README.md

 terraform login
 ```

-11. Now run the usual Terraform commands to create an S3 bucket using Terraform Cloud.
+11. Now run the usual Terraform commands to create an S3 bucket using Terraform Cloud (init, plan, apply).
 In Terraform Cloud under your workspace you should see evidence that you've applied your terraform code to trigger a pipeline on their platform.
 If you encounter any issues with authentication you can see their guide [here](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration) on how to set OIDC authentication with AWS up which is what we've done initially with the code in the terraform_cloud_iam_role folder.

 12. Having successfully deployed AWS resources using Terraform cloud we now need to destroy our resources which are no longer required, see commands below: